How To Install SUN Java JDK On Linux

 The following 3 example pages show you how you can make Java Applets on the command line or by using scripts.

-DOWNLOAD THE SUN JDK (JAVA DEVELOPMENT KIT)
+DOWNLOAD THE ORACLE JDK (JAVA DEVELOPMENT KIT)

 INSTALL THE JDK